The Art of Camouflage

 RMS Mauretania bringing troops home from Europe on December 8, 1918.
 Wikimedia Commons.

 This type of camouflage was inspired by the Cubist movement in art at the time.
 Analytical Cubism is one of the two major branches of the artistic movement of Cubism and was developed between 1908 and 1912.
 In contrast to Synthetic cubism, Analytic cubists “analyzed” natural forms and reduced the forms into basic geometric parts on the two-dimensional picture plane.
+Abstract art uses visual language of shape, form, color, and line to create a composition, which may exist with varying degrees of independence from visual realism in the world.
+Western Art had been, from the Renaissance up to the middle of the nineteenth century, underpinned by the logic of perspective and an attempt to reproduce an illusion of visible reality.
+By the end of the nineteenth century, many artists felt a need to create a new kind of art which would encompass the fundamental changes taking place at the turn of the century.
+The sources from which individual artists drew their inspirations ranged from nature to the human form or even a bustling metropolis.

-USS FEDERAL in dazzle camouflage paint scheme, 1917.
+USS Federal in dazzle camouflage paint scheme, 1917.
 Acores Collection, SSHSA Archives.

 Hidden Women: The Art of WWI Camouflage by Richard Green for the Unwritten Record, National Archives.